 If we follow the same procedure (build a linear model equivalent to a 14\% quantile regression over the data from~\cite{Marshall2021}), it is also possible to plot the correspondent distribution of estimated InChI string lengths based on MS2 data.
 This is also presented in Fig.~\ref{fig:fig4marshall}.

-If we follow the same rationale as in~\cite{Marshall2021}, we could say that molecules produced by non-living systems could not have estimated InChI string lengths greater than 100 characters.
+If we follow the same rationale as in~\cite{Marshall2021}, we could say that molecules produced by nonliving systems could not have estimated InChI string lengths greater than 100 characters.
 This illustrates why their claim is neither methodologically robust nor correct.
 Thus, the analysis of Figs.~\ref{fig:AllQuantiles} and~\ref{fig:fig4marshall} shows that the organic vs inorganic separation claimed in~\cite{Marshall2021} is driven by molecular length and not any other feature captured by their (molecular) assembly index or their copy number, beyond triviality.

-We reported all this years before AT in~\cite{zenil2018}, using a much better conducted experiment involving over 15,000 compounds, comparing to several measures and several data representations, and without offering the results as proof that we could unify physics and biology~\cite{Sharma2023}.
-The rationale behind Assembly Theory is equivalent to finding any variable linearly correlated to MS2 and then using an arbitrary threshold to separate the molecules, which is without any physical/chemical foundation and does not withstand basic scrutiny, despite the characterisation of the results as extraordinary and the claim to have found a new `Theory of Everything'~\cite{Sharma2023}.
-In fact, this is exactly the opposite of what they claim to have done.
-They have unwittingly fallen into the classic correlation as causation trap, where one finds a correlated variable and claims a causal effect.
+We reported all this years before AT in~\cite{zenil2018}, using a more comprehensive experiment involving over 15\,000 compounds, and with proper control experiments by comparing to several measures and several data representations, and without offering the results as proof of unification of physics and biology~\cite{Sharma2023}.
+The rationale behind Assembly Theory is equivalent to the most common practice of finding any variable linearly correlated to MS2 and then using an arbitrary threshold to separate the molecules, which is without any physical/chemical foundation and does not withstand basic scrutiny.

+The authors of AT have unwittingly fallen into the classic correlation as a causation trap, where one finds a correlated variable and claims a causal effect.